WHERE IT ALL STARTED

 The city of Porto is a natural stage for this commitment.
 It is an adaptable and entrepreneurial city which values innovation and proactive leadership but also respects and protects its heritage.
 It is one of the world’s great wine capitals and the hub of some of Europe’s most diverse vineyard regions, including some that are potentially at great risk from climate change.

 WHO WE ARE

 The Porto Protocol Foundation is a non-profit corporate institution, founded by Taylor’s Port, that counts with hundreds of members, united by a binding commitment to make a greater contribution to mitigate climate change.

 Born out of the wine industry and spread across industries from its whole value chain, it was created under the belief that, if we share our successes and experiences, our response against climate change will be more effective.

-We work as an open and shared platform, a place of inspiration for change, a dynamic database of resources and workable solutions from which companies and individuals from all over the world, wishing to take action, can benefit and contribute.
+We work as an open and shared platform, a place of inspiration for change and collaborative sharing, a dynamic database of resources and workable solutions from which companies and individuals from all over the world, wishing to take action, can benefit and contribute.
 More than a call to action, it is a binding commitment by its signatories, from whatever sector, to make a greater contribution to fight climate change.

 Leader of The Porto Protocol & CEO The Fladgate Partnership

 ``I would urge you all to support this important initiative in any way you can so that together we can make a difference in tackling climate change and its growing impact on our everyday lives.``